programmersohag90/CIMS-CSharp-Project-/README.txt

 Customer information management system (CIMS) ...............................................

-This is a information management system software.
+This is an information management system software.
 I had made it by using CSharp and SQL language.
 Here you can store, modify, delete, search information.
 And also you can export the report easily.